merlijn/amony/README.md

 - [scala 2.13](https://scala-lang.org/) & [sbt](https://www.scala-sbt.org/)
 - [fmpeg](https://ffmpeg.org/)

-### 1. Prepare your .mp4 files
+### 1. Prepare your media files

-In dev mode the `.mp4` files are expected to in a directory named `videos` inside the git repository.
+In dev mode the media files are expected to in a directory named `media` inside the git repository.
 Move them there or create a symbolic link.

 ### 2. Start the server
 ```